juloberno/diadem/README.md

 ## Examples

-The examples folder provides  use cases for a Quantile Regression DQN or Categorical DQN algorithm with the Gym environment wrapper.
-The configuration files extend from the [common configuration](./examples/example_params/common_parameters.yaml) by importing the `base` property in the common parameters file.
-This allows that you do not have to repeat every parameter in your experiment parameter file but only the ones that differ from the common configuration.
+The examples folder shows how to run the DQN variants with the OpenAIGym environment wrapper.
+The configuration files extend from the [common configuration](./examples/example_params/common_parameters.yaml) by importing the `base` property from the common parameters file.
+This allows for a simplistic parameter definition for specific use cases based on a common parameter set avoiding parameter repetitions.